OUR VIDEOGRAPHERS USE THE FOLLOWING EQUIPMENT

-Panasonic broadcast cameras are some of the most versatile modern cameras available.
-Based on 1/3″ sensors, they allow cost effective productions while offering high quality 4:2:2 colour sampling.
+We use Panasonic broadcast cameras,which are some of the most versatile cameras available.
+They allow cost effective productions while offering 4:2:2 colour quality.
 That’s a big advantage when the footage needs to be colour corrected in post production or chroma keying (green screen) is required.
-The P2 mxf files can be easily converted to mpg4, mov or other formats.

-Our P2 cameras offer wireless audio, exchangeable lenses and can be combined with a teleprompter.
+Our cameras offer wireless audio, exchangeable lenses and can be combined with a teleprompter.

-Synchro Shutter (used to eliminate flicker with lights or projection screens)
+- Synchro Shutter (eliminates flicker from lights, monitors or projection screens)

-Same chip set (allows for consistent image looks across all cameras)
+- Same chip set (consistent image look across all cameras)

-Time Lapse and Slow Motion (20-Step Variable Frame Rate between 2 frames and 10 minutes)
+- Time Lapse and Slow Motion (variable frame rate from 2 frames to 10 minutes)

 3 axis gimbal stabilisation

-The ‘DJI Osmo’ stabilisation system allows smooth handheld motion video, similar to Steadicam applications but with a much smaller footprint.
-The camera captures vision up to 4K resolution and operates very quietly.
-This set-up is very quickly assembled and provides a great solution for any piece to camera.
+Our ‘DJI Osmo’ stabilisation system allows smooth handheld motion video, similar to Steadicam applications but with a much smaller footprint.
+We capture vision up to 4K resolution.
+The set-up is very quickly assembled and provides a great solution for any piece to camera.
 The spring-loaded arm significantly reduces vertical shaking of the camera while walking.

 3 axis gyro stabilisation

-The Kenyon ‘KS-4×4′ 3 axis gyro resists directional change and brings stability by dampening out shakes and vibrations.
-The gyro can be used with heavier cameras and is very useful for filming on boats, cars or helicopters.
+Our Kenyon ‘KS-4×4′ 3 axis gyro resists directional change and brings stability by dampening out shakes and vibrations.
+We like to use this gyro in combination with heavier cameras, in particular for filming on boats, out of cars or from helicopters.

 Showreel ‘Gyro stabilised DSLR’

-First the compact Panasonic HPX-250 P2 camera without stabiliser than the Canon 60D with the attached Kenyon KS-4x4 gyro.
-0’45”
+- First the compact Panasonic HPX-250 P2 camera without stabiliser

 Camera: Thorsten Joses